Credit stinks. You don't need a credit score.

 If you've been a participant here at CFF for very long or taken my course, you know where I stand on the issue.

-I also believe that you don’t need a FICO score to be able to make it in the modern economy, and I have the proof to back it up (more on that later).
+I also believe you don't need a FICO score to participate in the economy.
+And I have the proof to back it up (more on that later).

-Needing a credit score is a common myth that has been perpetuated by credit card companies, banks, and others who have a financial stake in making sure that you believe that having a good credit score means you’re winning with money.
+Needing a credit score is a common myth that has been perpetuated by credit card companies, banks, and others.
+They have a financial stake in making sure that you believe a good credit score means you're managing your money wisely.

 It's a myth that you need a credit score to win with money.